This Old Toilet®

 Q: What are your hours?

 A: Gary, our toilet expert, is available Monday - Saturday 8 - 5 (Pacific Standard Time) via email and telephone.
 Website ordering is open 24 hours, seven days a week, 365 days per year.
-Packing and billing operates seven days a week.
 Shipments depart Monday through Friday except for holidays.
-The internal tank repair parts department is available Monday - Friday 8 - 5 (Eastern Standard Time) via email and telephone, 516-922-7329.
+The internal tank repair parts department is available Monday - Friday 8 - 5 (Eastern Standard Time) via email and telephone, 800-658-4521, press 1, press 3.
 We operate offices and warehouses, there is no public store.

 the lid get broken in shipping?